halcyxnic/MatchSelector/README.md

 There should be exactly 10 lines of text.

 ### Step 2: Run the program
 Double-click on the run.bat script!
+(Note: do not use run.ps1; idk why it doesn't work but it just doesn't)

 ### Step 3: Share the results (optional)
 There should be a file called "match_data.txt" if the program completed successfully.